 Because it operates above its potential output, the economy faces intense pressure on inflation.
 In addition, the unemployment rate falls, and the labor market becomes tighter.
 And a further decline in the unemployment rate will only lead to higher inflationary pressures.

-If the situation is not addressed, inflation could rise to uncontrollable levels.
-And it harms the economy.
+If the situation is not addressed, inflation could rise to uncontrollable levels, harming the economy.
 For example, high inflation forces workers to negotiate higher wages to compensate for declining purchasing power.
-Finally, producers pass wage increases to selling prices.
-As a result, inflation rises higher.
+Finally, producers pass wage increases on to selling prices, causing inflation to rise even higher.

 Higher rises in inflation again force workers to demand higher wages, driving up costs and, ultimately, pushing up selling prices.
 This situation continues and creates a wage-price spiral.

 Spirals can cause inflation to spiral out of control.
-The economy is overheating because of soaring inflation.
-And to moderate inflationary pressures, the government will usually launch tighter economic policies.
+Soaring inflation can overheat the economy.
+To moderate inflationary pressures, the government usually launches tighter economic policies.

 When a recession persists due to a negative demand shock, the government will loosen fiscal policy to stimulate growth by: